-A meta-example: Drew McIntyre was pumped up by Vince McMahon as a future World Champion upon his debut and proceeded to let it go to his head.
-Since then, Drew hasn't caught on with the fans (in real life) but still thinks he deserves A-list treatment (in kayfabe), becoming this trope.
+- A meta-example: Drew McIntyre was pumped up by Vince McMahon Vince as a future World Champion upon his debut and proceeded to let it go to his head.
+For the next year, Drew failed to catch on with the fans (in real life) but still thought he deserved A-list treatment (in kayfabe), becoming this trope.
 Once this shtick was dropped, though, he became more well-liked.

-Announcer Michael Cole, with his Face-Heel Turn in late 2010.
-He frequently declares himself the "Voice of the WWE", takes pride in his past as a broadcast journalist, and likes to brag about his WrestleMania "victory" over fellow announcer Jerry Lawler.note Though in reality, it wasn't really an "earned" victory, per se, the Anonymous Raw GM overturned Lawler's victory in favour of Cole., as well as his "superior" wrestling skills due to the aforementioned fact.
+- Announcer Michael Cole, with his FaceHeel Turn in late 2010.
+He frequently declares himself the "Voice of the WWE", takes pride in his past as a broadcast journalist, and likes to brag about his WrestleMania "victory" over fellow announcer Jerry Lawler.note , as well as his "superior" wrestling skills due to the aforementioned fact.
 It got better once he turned back to face.